Small Gift Basket Ideas That Look Expensive (But Aren’t)

 10. The Tea Lover’s Basket

-For the friend who prefers tea over coffee.
+For the friend who prefers tea over coffee, this basket is a little cup of calm and relaxation.

 What to Buy: